bugbiteme/inference-server-demo/RHELAI.md

 podman login registry.redhat.io
 ```

-2. Use Podman to pull the NVIDIA based inference engine from `registry.redhat.io`
+2. Use Podman to pull the NVIDIA-based inference engine from `registry.redhat.io`

 ```bash
 podman pull registry.redhat.io/rhaiis/vllm-cuda-rhel9:3.0.0.0
 ```

-3. Use Podman to run the inference server with the above specified model
+3. Use Podman to run the inference server with the above-specified model

 ```bash
 podman run --rm -it \